Wellbeing tips, tools, student blogs and professional articles

 Getting inspired:

-You can use random stimuli to inspire your writing, such as pictures, conversations and following on from other people’s sentences.
+• You can inspire your writing with random stimuli, such as pictures, conversations, and following up on other people's sentences.

-Open the dictionary and find a random word and use it in a sentence.
+• Open the dictionary, find a random word, and use it in a sentence.

 Writing Techniques

-Here’s some writing techniques you could incorpoirate in your work:
+Here’s some writing techniques you could incorporate in your work:

 • Alliteration